-Considerations: Wherever possible, instructors will be required to manage the additional time accommodation as per the student’s accommodation letter.
-Digital testing platforms (such as Blackboard Learn) have built in functions for increasing or removing testing time limits.
-Email the firstname.lastname@example.org for support with adjusting the timing variables on quizzes and tests in Blackboard Learn.
+Considerations: When possible, instructors may manage the additional time accommodation as per the student’s accommodation letter.
+Digital testing platforms (such as Brightspace) have built-in functions for increasing or removing testing time limits.
+Email NIC Service Desk for support with adjusting the timing variables on quizzes and tests in Brightspace.
 Take home or open book exams often have a very long exam writing window so may or may not require extra time added for students with disabilities.

 Private space or distraction-reduced environment

 Description: Many supported students require an environment in which they can concentrate without outside stimuli for distraction.

 Considerations: In general, students are responsible for finding a suitable space in their home or alternative to write.
 It may be worth considering that many students with disabilities will find it difficult to find somewhere to write an exam in an environment which mitigates the functional impact of their disability -sustained attention, anxiety, ergonomic, etc. DALS can provide distraction-reduced testing environments for students, if needed.

 Students requiring in-person supports

 Description: A reader, scribe, interpreter, or mobility assistant